 police chief in a small mountain town.
 When weird animal mutilations start occuring he is on high alert and determined to find the culprit before it escalates.
 But clashes with a child hood friend keep coming up and his six year sobriety is put to the test.
 When the new vet in town starts to develop an interest in him that is more than professional it starts to put his world into a spin as secrets start to surface.

-me to get into the story.
+It took awhile for me to get into the story.
 I found the first half of the book was filled with vague references that were later answered as the story progressed but left me a little confused at times.
 The animal part of the story was disturbing to me and I had a hard time with reading those parts of the story but I found the story of the germophobe a pleasant side story.

 Completed: June 4, 2010